 It took me two hours to decide where and how, and thirty minutes to drill and bolt.
-The Laguna table leg cost $240 and the round table cost $xx.
+The Laguna table leg cost $240.
 In my opinion, the skill level of this mod is easy.

 6. Mike and Kellie Nyholm, Forestville, California

 2008 GMC 3500